 It clearly began life as a DJ-3A, but what makes it particularly interesting, and surprising that it was given a high-hood CJ-3B tub, is its connection with the Kaiser family, owners of Willys Motors and Kaiser Jeep from 1953 to 1969.
 It was claimed that the Jeep was "previously owned by Alyce Kaiser and was housed at her St. Croix, Virgin Islands compound until it was acquired by Edgar F. Kaiser Jr. on 1/11/88."

-See also a photo of the flathead engine (30K JPEG) and a rear view photo (25K JPEG) showing the non-original taillights and surrey-style top.
+No denying the Jeep was in beautiful condition -- check out the flathead engine with DJ air cleaner.
+See also a rear view photo (25K JPEG) showing the non-original taillights and surrey-style top.

 Tiziano Pizzagalli in Italy sent this photo of his Spanish VIASA CJ-3B with Perkins 1740 cc. diesel engine, taken at Omaha Beach, Normandy.Tiiziano sold this Jeep in 1987, but apparently the image of a Jeep on the beach at Normandy stayed with him, because he says that "At this moment I am restoring a 1942 Ford GPW."